SkoolNotes/Taproot/2020HIST201/_KBe21hist201retVictoryForDemocracy.md

 foreign aid ever since---a dependency which has limited the autonomy and thus liberty of the government and its citizens.
-Syria, which declared independence from the Ottoman Empire towards the end of the war, sent a diplomatic comittee to Paris in 1819 to request that the Syria be allowed an indepnedent government, or at least be given to the anti-colonial United States.
+Syria, which declared independence from the Ottoman Empire towards the end of the war, sent a diplomatic committee to Paris in 1819 to request that the Syria be allowed an independent government, or at least be given to the anti-colonial United States.
 The democratically elected Syrian parliament declared France an unacceptable mandatory power (Gelvin 191).
 However, the League of Nations truncated Syria and gave it to France as a mandate anyway, directly contradicting the League\'s purported goal national self-determination and trampling the ambitions and liberty of the fledgling democracy.
-Most embarassingly, although Iraq was created as a dependency-theory-style producer state for the British government, the economic focus led to the grouping of numerous ethnic groups and thus extreme political instability.
+Most embarrassingly, although Iraq was created as a dependency-theory-style producer state for the British government, the economic focus led to the grouping of numerous ethnic groups and thus extreme political instability.
 Although most of the inhabitants